jorsj/vertex-ai-search-importer/README.md

 ## Usage

 Once the Cloud Function is deployed, you can trigger it by uploading a supported file to the GCS bucket that you specified during deployment.
 The function will then automatically import the file into your Vertex AI Search data store.

+If you delete a file from the GCS bucket, the function will automatically delete the corresponding document from your data store.

 ## Supported File Types